 Leading Ideas – The American Christian educator determines the Leading Idea to be presented to the student in each class.

-Maps– Maps provide an excellent opportunity for the student to produce a geographical essay which confirms his comprehension of the Idea covered.
+Maps– Maps provide an excellent opportunity for the student to produce a geographical essay that confirms his comprehension of the Idea covered.
 Each map should have one main idea, rather than many ideas on one map.

-Maps may be used in many subjects: Geography, History, Literature, Bible, Science, or the teaching of the history of any subject.
-As you study the historic development of the subject, you may develop a map to see the geographic setting of that history.
+Maps may be used in many subjects: Geography, History, Literature, the Bible, Science, or the teaching of the history of any subject.
+As you study the historical development of the subject, you may develop a map to see the geographic setting of that history.
 This will further confirm the student’s understanding of the subject geographically.

 Research, Reason, Relate, Record -Rosalie Slater identified the Principle Approach as “America’s historic Christian method of Biblical reasoning which makes the truths of God’s word the basis of every subject in the school curriculum.
 The Principle Approach begins by restoring the 4 R’s to teaching and learning.”
 These 4R’s are Researching, Reasoning, Relating and Recording.